 For example, a retail giant may see a better brand recall and subsequently see higher survey responses when the survey background is in their custom turquoise green color with yellow horizontal stripes rather than a boring looking survey.

 The most significant use case for using custom CSS in a survey is the ability that it provides the researcher to make the survey look as close to a custom theme as possible.
-Custom CSS helps with creating surveys that look good but are also offer a brand recall value for the survey taker.
+Custom CSS helps with creating surveys that look good but also offers a brand recall value for the survey taker.

 With a little bit of knowledge of CSS and HTML coding, customizing is simple, quick, and extremely useful, as denoted below.
 This code provides the ability to make granular changes to the survey and survey questions, including background, font colors, font size, button colors, etc.

 Customizing a survey builds an all-around positive experience around data collection.
 Some of the significant advantages, however, are:

 Brand recall: Since brands can create a survey that aligns with their brand colors, there is a very high brand recall.
 Customers easily identify with the survey when they see it, and it allows for positive reinforcement by providing feedback and opinions.